Are you interested in joining RRCT Board? We’re always recruiting. Learn more about RRCT’s board recruiting process.

 Beth is a Maine native, born and raised in Milo on a 100 acre family farm.

 She is a civil engineer, and former principal owner of CCB Construction Services, Inc., based in Westbrook.
-Beth’s civic commitments include serving as past Chair of the Town of Yarmouth’s Parks & Lands Committee, as past Board President of Women Unlimited, Board Treasurer of AGC Maine, and more.
+Beth’s civic commitments include serving as past Chair of the Town of Yarmouth’s Parks & Lands Committee, as Board Treasurer of AGC Maine, and more.

 She has lived in Yarmouth since 2009 and previously North Yarmouth since 1995 with her wife, Tania Jo Sturtevant.
 Beth championed the campaign to create Yarmouth’s new Riverfront Woods Preserve.